MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/device-code-flow.md

 ## Constraints

 - Device Code Flow is only available on public client applications
-- The authority passed in the `PublicClientApplicationBuilder` needs to be:
+- The authority passed in the <xref:Microsoft.Identity.Client.PublicClientApplicationBuilder> needs to be:
-  - tenanted (of the form `https://login.microsoftonline.com/{tenant}/` where `tenant` is either the guid representing the tenant ID or a domain associated with the tenant.
+  - Tenanted, of the form `https://login.microsoftonline.com/{tenant}/` where `tenant` is either the guid representing the tenant ID or a domain associated with the tenant.

 ### Device Code Flow with Microsoft personal accounts